mrjackdavis/grunt-mstest/README.md

 }
 ```

+### Forcing tests
+You can add force:true to the options to prevent test failures resulting in a build failure, useful for CI workflow.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.1.4 Add force feature
 - 0.1.3 Change priority of vstools to newest first
 - 0.1.2 Fix issue where vstools 10 or 12 was not detected
 - 0.1.0 Initial release